xianghancao/geo-climate-risk-china/.ipynb_checkpoints/README-checkpoint.md

 # **Geopolitical and Climate Risks in China's Energy Sector**

 This repository contains the code and datasets for the article:
-**"Spillover Effects of Volatility in Geopolitical Risks, Climate Policy Risks, Traditional Energy Markets, and Green Markets: Evidence from China."**
+**"Spillover Effects of Volatility in Geopolitical Risks, Climate Policy Risks, Traditional Energy Markets, and Green Markets: Evidence from China."**, authors: Xianghan Cao, Miao Tian, Shuhuai Li

 The article is currently under review for publication.